CoreMedia/coremedia-globallink-connect-integration/docs/editorial-quick-start.md

 ### Pitfalls

-**Publishing content of active submissions** - Once a language is completely translated at GlobalLink, it is downloaded and applied to the content for editorial review in the Studio.
+**Publishing content of active submissions**: Once a language is completely translated at GlobalLink, it is downloaded and applied to the content for editorial review in the Studio.
 While it is fine to review this content and even publish it, especially publishing content can cause issues later on.
 When